 Nighttime Skiff Ride and Wildlife Viewing

-Back at the Queen Violeta about 5:30, we regrouped and went out again on the skiffs about 6 pm for a night time ride.
-(It gets dark on the Amazon about 6:30).
+Back at the Queen Violeta about 5:30 p.m., we regrouped and went out again on the skiffs about 6 p.m. for a nighttime ride.
+(It gets dark on the Amazon about 6:30 p.m.).
 While waiting to leave, three gray dolphins danced and rolled right off the back of the skiff.
 It was quite fun to watch them.
-The night time ride was a little disappointing since we were hoping to see caimans, anacondas, or some other night creatures.
+The nighttime ride was a little disappointing since we were hoping to see caimans, anacondas, or some other night creatures.
 We did see some more pink dolphins, but it was close to dark so we barely saw them.
 We also saw tons of night herons, bats, some monkeys and even a glimpse of a kinkajou in a tree.
 It was a fun couple of hours to be outdoors and hear the jungle sounds in the evening, but I know we were all a little disappointed we didn't see more.
 Guess we were getting spoiled.
 Poor Victor.
-He stood on the front of the skiff with his high-powered spot light looking for creatures, but only found a few.
-One interesting story--we stopped at a ranger station on our way into the back waters.
-The ranger's family (as is tradition) gave us a gift of a mess of fish.
-Victor said it was very impolite to refuse, so he brought them onboard and put them into the ice chest.
-Kind of the opposite of home--here, the hosts give the guests a gift rather than vice versa.
+He stood on the front of the skiff with his high-powered spotlight looking for creatures, but only found a few.
+One interesting story, we stopped at a ranger station on our way into the backwaters.
+The ranger's family (as is a tradition) gave us a gift of a mess of fish.
+Victor said it was very impolite to refuse, so he brought them on board and put them into the ice chest.
+Kind of the opposite of home, here, the hosts give the guests a gift rather than vice versa.

-After donning our long pants, long socks, long sleeved shirts, closed toe shoes, hats, etc., and spraying good with mosquito repellant, we boarded the skiff at 8;30 for a ride to a park area off the river on the terra firma (south side) of the river.
-We walked a short distance before boarding one of two Amazon style catamarans, which were actually two dug out canoes lashed together.
+After donning our long pants, long socks, long-sleeved shirts, closed-toe shoes, hats, etc., and spraying well with mosquito repellant, we boarded the skiff at 8:30 p.m. for a ride to a park area of the river on the terra firma (south side) of the river.
+We walked a short distance before boarding one of two Amazon style catamarans, which were actually two dugout canoes lashed together.
 The catamarans were on a small lake, and like the day before, someone paddled us across the lake.
 It wasn't as nice as the day before since we weren't alone with just the paddler, the boat, and the jungle.
 The ride across the lake was only about 200 yards.